Cholesterol and triglycerides

 Studies are also looking at metformin (an insulin sensitising drug), rosiglitazone and growth hormone.

-A study of HIV-positive men looking at the effects of exercise and testosterone found that testosterone significantly reduced levels of ‘good’ cholesterol (HDL).
+A study of HIV positive men looking at the effects of exercise and testosterone found that testosterone significantly reduced levels of ‘good’ cholesterol (HDL).
 This is a concern for people with lipodystrophy who already have elevated triglycerides and ‘bad’ cholesterol (LDL).

-Although muscle gain and fat loss were greater in the testosterone group, levels of good cholesterol increased in people who used exercise without testosterone, and this may be more appropriate for people with lipodystrophy.
+Although muscle gain and fat loss were greater in the testosterone group, levels of good cholesterol increased in people who used exercise without testosterone, and this might be more appropriate for people with lipodystrophy.

 Although anabolic steroids can increase muscle mass they can also reduce fat, and have the potential to worsen lipoatrophy and lipid levels.